thenerdery/dot-net-standards/configuration.md

 appropriate Dev/QA Category.
 Multiple credential sets to a single system SHOULD be grouped under a single system record.

-Credentials for accessing secure files, such as an exported SSH Keypair, SSL Certificate or encrypted Zip file.
+Credentials for accessing secure files, such as an exported SSH Key Pair, SSL Certificate or encrypted Zip file.

 Use the following fields as guidance: